mannerism/blog/_posts/2022-09-26-real-time-dictionary.md

 ## Why

 I like to read books.
 I am talking about reading a real, paperback book while lying in my bed.
 While reading, I often come across words I don't know.
 When I read articles with my mobile phone, I can just long-press the word right on the screen and look up its definition quite easily, but when I am reading an actual book, I can't do that.
 The best possible way for me to do is first, open google, and then type in the word by each character, and click search.
-This to me is just too long a process to continuously repeat it while reading a book.
+This to me is just too long a process to continuously repeat while reading a book.
 This also breaks the flow of reading which sucks more than not knowing an exact meaning of the word.
 So, I plan to come up with a tool that can help me look up words while reading a book as easily as possible.

 ## Possiblilty